InfraInt – Infrastructure development model for hydrogen and CO₂

 Context

-The infrastructure for transporting energy-relevant gases is already partly in place today (natural gas grid) or must be newly constructed in the context of the energy transition (hydrogen, CO2).
+Some of the infrastructure for transporting energy-related gases already exists today (natural gas network) or needs to be built as part of the energy transition (hydrogen, hydrogen derivatives, CO2).
 The transport effort depends on the location of production and consumption.
 There are basically two options for the production of renewable gases:

 First, production can be carried out at the plant site of renewable power generation.
 To transport synthetic fuels to consumption centers, pipeline-based gas infrastructure is required.
 For synthetic methane production, the use of captured CO2 from industrial point sources is an option.
 Transport of the CO2 to the generation facilities can again be accomplished via pipeline-based infrastructure.
 If the CO2 is materially captured, it must also be transported to the consumers.
 Hydrogen can be fed into the existing natural gas grid to a certain extent.
 However, for transportation of pure hydrogen to, for example, steel industry load centers, new pipelines must be built or existing natural gas pipelines repurposed.